Guitarband/StartHack/README.md

 # Welcome to our StartHack Project

-Welcome to our starthack repository.
+Welcome to our Starthack repository.
 This project follows the **Fintech** branch and is an **express.js** application hosted at [Starthack Project.](https://start-hack-git-master-guitarbands-projects.vercel.app/)

 For the purposes of this hackathon, we have also included instructions for hosting this application locally in order to examine and test its features and functionality